A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Introduction

 The key contributions are summarized as:

-\begin{itemize} \item We propose a novel scheme called Bidirectional Tree Tagging (BiTT) to label the overlapping triples in a sentence; \item Based on our proposed BiTT scheme, an end-to-end framework is developed for automatically extracting triples in a sentence; \item The models built on our framework outperform other benchmark models significantly on the two public datasets, which is a unique benefit obtained by effectively handling the overlap issue through the BiTT scheme. \end{itemize}
+\begin{itemize} \item We propose a novel tagging scheme called BiTT, which apply the forest structure to represent the relation triples in the medical text; \item Based on our BiTT scheme, a joint medical RE model is developed for automatically predicting BiTT tags and extract relation triples; \item The models based on BiTT achieve solid results on two medical datasets and three public generic datasets, which is a unique benefit obtained by effectively handling the overlap issue through the BiTT scheme. \end{itemize}